 Trump Iran war exit strategy: on April 1, Trump promised more strikes — and offered no account of what ending the war would require.

 On April 1, Trump addressed the country and told Americans the war on Iran was nearly finished.
-“We are on track to complete all of America’s military objectives shortly,” he said — then threatened to hit Iran “extremely hard” for another two to three weeks, bomb its power plants and oil infrastructure if no deal was struck, and bring it “back to the Stone Ages.”
+Trump’s completion claim — “We are on track to complete all of America’s military objectives shortly” — came packaged with threats to hit Iran “extremely hard” for another two to three weeks, bomb its power plants and oil infrastructure if no deal was struck, and bring it “back to the Stone Ages.”
 These are not compatible positions.
 A war that is nearly finished does not require two to three more weeks of the hardest strikes yet.
-Trump made no attempt to reconcile them.
-The address contained no mention of diplomacy, no assurances about the Strait of Hormuz, and no definition of what completing military objectives actually means.
-What emerged from the speech was not a roadmap to conclusion.
-It was a public demonstration that no roadmap exists.

 This matters beyond optics.
 When a state announces a war’s end without defining what ending it requires, it is not signaling confidence — it is revealing that decision-making has become detached from outcomes.
 The war is being narrated, not managed.
 And a narrated war does not resolve.
 It generates new narration.